snphillips/tolls-lol/README.md

 View app here: https://tolls-lol.surge.sh/

-This React application uses Mapbox to visualize 311 complaints about obscured license plates in New York City, for 2024.
+This React application uses Mapbox to visualize 2024's 311 complaints about obscured license plates in New York City.
 It fetches data from the City of New York's Open Data API and displays the complaints on an interactive map.
 The application caches the data to optimize performance, fetching new data only if the cached data is older than 12 hours.

 ## Background

 Obscuring motor vehicle licenses plate is illegal in New York City.
 Those with obscured plates cost New York state money in lost toll revenue and removes the incentive not to speed where red light cameras are in operation.
 Obscured plates also hinder the ability of law enforcement to investigate crimes.
-Citizens may make 311 complaints online or by phone to report an obscured plate.
+Citizens may make 311 complaints [online](https://portal.311.nyc.gov/sr-step/?id=85c1a239-345a-ef11-b4ac-000d3ae68e09&stepid=8f39d3a3-cd7f-e811-a83f-000d3a33b3a3) or by phone to report an obscured plate.

 ## Features

 - Interactive Mapbox map to visualize complaints.
 - Fetches data from the City of New York's Open Data API.
-- Caches data to minimize unnecessary API calls.
+- Caches data locally to minimize unnecessary API calls.
 - Customizable markers based on the resolution of complaints.
 - Popup details for each complaint.

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.
+Follow the instructions below to get a copy of the project up and running on your local machine.

 ### Prerequisites